HynDuf/dotfiles/README.md

 ### <samp>Picom</samp>

-This is a `picom` fork with splendid animations so we have to build it on our own.
+This is a `picom` fork with splendid animations, so we have to build it on our own.

 First install all the dependencies required to build the compositor: